haleth-embershield/tower-def-geometry/README.md

 This command:
 1. Compiles Zig code to WebAssembly
 2. Compiles TypeScript to JavaScript
-3. Bundles JS and CSS files
+3. Bundles JS files
 4. Copies all assets to the dist directory
-5. Starts the HTTP server
+5. Starts the Bun development server

 #### Other Useful Commands